 With science as his background, John keeps close tabs on two areas of psychobiological research that show what underlies distress in relationships.
 Thousands of studies in these areas reveals the crucial factors for a happy, mutually satisfying, intimate partnership.
 These areas are neuroscience and attachment theory.

 Neuroscience provides critical information about how the primitive parts of the brain, wired for survival, can hijack our higher brains.
 This is what unconsciously pulls couples into states of fight, flight or freeze — where partners escalate into states of anger or withdrawal, blowing up or shutting down — where productive, loving communication becomes impossible.
-Such reactive patterns increase over time, eventually hijacking a couple’s ability to feel good together.
+Because of the way longterm memory works, such reactive patterns will increase and escalate over time, hijacking a couple’s ability to feel good and stay happy together.

-Attachment theory studies how partners bond emotionally, examining what determines whether a couple will interact in ways that promote security vs insecurity.
-Research in this area reveals the critical factors and behaviors necessary for healthy emotional bonding — where partners share a deep sense of secure connection, well-being, mutual positive regard, love and happiness — where each person feels understood, accepted, and their needs are met.
+Research based on attachment theory studies how partners bond emotionally, showing what determines whether a couple will interact in ways that promote security vs insecurity.
+This research reveals the critical factors and behaviors necessary for healthy emotional bonding — where partners share a deep sense of secure connection, well-being, mutual positive regard, love and happiness — where each person feels understood, accepted, and their needs are met.